Afghanistan’s collapse leaves allies questioning U.S. resolve on other fronts

 "We're back to the transatlantic relationship of old, where the Americans dictate everything. . . .
 'Yes we want to partner with you, but in reality, we want to be able to tell you what to do and when,' " she added.

-The United States' Arab allies, who have long counted on the U.S. military to come to their aid in the event of an attack by Iran, also have faced questions over whether they will be able to rely on the United States.
+The United States' Arab allies, which have long counted on the U.S. military to come to their aid in the event of an attack by Iran, also have faced questions over whether they will be able to rely on the United States.

 "What's happening in Afghanistan is raising alarm bells everywhere," said Riad Kahwaji, who heads the Inegma security consultancy in the United Arab Emirates, which hosts one of the biggest American military contingents in the Middle East.